Colorado fire evacuees aided by good road access, daylight

 It also might have helped that the area has seasoned emergency management personnel who have worked other recent wildfires, major floods in 2013 and a supermarket mass shooting last March.

 “In terms of the big picture it’s a really miraculous evacuation,“ said Thomas Cova, a University of Utah professor who researches emergency management and wildfire evacuations.
-“So close to a populated areas ... spot fires everywhere and 100-mile-per-hour winds — I think it’s incredible that’s there’s only two people missing.”
+“So close to a populated areas ... spot fires everywhere and 100 mph (160 kph) winds — I think it’s incredible that’s there’s only two people missing.”

+The Boulder County Sheriff's Office said Wednesday that investigators looking for one of the two found partial human remains in an area near the suspected origin of the blaze.
+The adult's remains were found in the Marshall area south of Boulder, the office said.

+Sheriff Joe Pelle previously said officials were looking for a man in the area.
+Sheriff's and coroner's officials continued to work the scene.

 Colorado Gov. Jared Polis said the fire that destroyed almost 1,000 homes and damaged hundreds more stands as a warning: "When you get a pre-evac or evacuation notice, hop to it."